BgeeDB/bgee_web/src/routes/support.tutorial-gene-page/tutorial-gene-page.md

 - "I" for in situ hybridization
 - "E" for Expressed Sequence Tag (EST)

 It is possible to view/retrieve the processed data used to produce each call by following the "see source data" link in the "Link to source data" column.
-More information is provided in the **documentation to retrieve raw data annotations and processed expression values**.
+More information is provided in the **documentation to retrieve curated annotations and processed expression values**.

 ![](../img/doc/gene-search/Fig11_retrieve-processed-data.png#tutoimgborder)